Dubble-bubble-original/engg4000/Documentation/MeetingNotes.md

 - Carter will create users for AWS (remember to activate 2 factor auth)

 ## [Sept 28, 2021] Genesis (#1)
+1h
+### Standup <!-- omit in toc -->
+- Sahil: Added eslint & jest to backend (todo: add eslint settings)
+- Carter: Setup jenkins EC2 instance, will research more about how to setup pipeline
+- Joao: Added connection setup with mongoose to MongoDB cluster
+- Nathaniel: Prepared to work on API token endpoint
+- Fred: Added bootstrap-react & eslint for frontend
+### Dicussions <!-- omit in toc -->
+- When running tests with DB will probably need to have separate DB instance (or at least unique objects created so tests don't conflict)
+- Project plan document posted on D2L (will talk about it later)
+### Decisions <!-- omit in toc -->
+- Will delete branches once merged (Nathaniel will look into setting the repo rule so it happens automatically)
+- Future meeting note updates will be commited directly to dev branch w/o pr & reviews
+- When creating a feature branch, add the ticket number at begining of the branch name (same as the one on Trello card, e.g. "DBO-2")
+- Further clarified dev process (will be copied to the main README later)
+  1. Create branch from `dev` (add the ticker number, e.g. DBO-1 in the branch name) & move Trello card to "In progress"
+  2. Do you work, committing locally
+  3. Push to repo & create PR (create a "Draft" PR if not ready for review) & move Trello card to "In PR"
+  4. Wait for at least 1 dev to review (quick overview of code to make sure no major issues)
+  5. Once at least 1 dev review, move Trello card to "Ready for test"
+  6. Designated tester pulls the branch, runs automated and manual tests, records relevant results in a comment on the PR.
+If all good, tester approves the PR and merges the branch.
+  7. Once merged, move Trello card to "Done"
+  8. Good job!
+You are done for this feature branch!
+### Todo <!-- omit in toc -->
+- UI meeting thursday (bring your ideas!)
+- Carter will create users for AWS (remember to activate 2 factor auth)
+- Fred fix merge issue
+- Joao will send .env file (includes db user/password) on slack

+## [Sept 30, 2021] Genesis (#1)
 0h
 ### Standup <!-- omit in toc -->
 - Sahil: